Embedding social pedagogy

 Next course dates:

-Starts February 2022.
-Please see here for further details and to register.
+Starts spring 2024.
+Please see here for further details and to register your interest.

 The Diamond Model is one of the most powerful concepts in social pedagogy and fundamental to relationship-centred practice.
 Over the 6 3hr sessions, participants will be introduced to a number of tools to develop relational approaches in their practice when working within complex and challenging environments.
 Drawing on social pedagogical theory and principles around the Diamond Model areas of well-being & happiness, holistic learning, relationships, empowerment and positive experiences, this interactive course will focus on the central role of relationships within teams, organisations and working with individuals and families in the community.
 Our course will be highly relevant for individuals who seek to bring passion, compassion, integrity and creativity to strength-based practice.